UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Points_of_Contact.md

 #### Add a new project/user pairing

-`thomas-add projectuser` will add an existing user to an existing project.
+`young-add projectuser` will add an existing user to an existing project.
 Creating a new user for an existing project also creates this relationship.
 After a new project-user relationship is added, a cron job will pick that up within